Table of Contents

 doughnut-like dumplings which are some of the sweetest things you will ever eat.
 It is a typical Saudi street food item.
 With the crunchy outer layer and soft insides, it is a hot commodity during the month of Ramadan.

 This delicious frozen dessert is the favorite street food of the Pakistani and Indian community living in the Kingdom.
 It can be found easily in any neighborhood with a majority of either community.

 It is made from full cream milk which is thickened and then garnished with nuts; it is heavier than ice cream.

-A spongy version of the pancake which is often rare to find.
+A spongy version of the pancake is often rare to find.
 Lahoh is brought to Saudi Arabia by the large African population.
-This mild flavored and gently cooked soft flatbread is usually eaten with a yogurt based dish or honey.
+This mild-flavored and gently cooked soft flatbread is usually eaten with a yogurt-based dish or honey.

 Sobia is another hot Saudi Street Food commodity of Ramadan.
-It is a thirst quenching drink which is available in several flavors and different colors according to the flavors.
+It is a thirst-quenching drink that is available in several flavors and different colors according to the flavors.

-Falafel is perhaps the first thing which comes to mind when thinking of Saudi street food.
-This is a deep fried dish prepared with ground chickpeas or fava beans.
+Falafel is perhaps the first thing that comes to mind when thinking of Saudi street food.
+This is a deep-fried dish prepared with ground chickpeas or fava beans.